How Admins & Users Can Make Google Workspace Security Even Stronger

 2. If users install the Google app on their Android or iPhone, they can verify by simply answering “Yes” on their mobile device.
 This option is known as Google Prompt.

 3. A user can generate and print out a list of one-time-use backup codes.
-These can be kept in a wallet or digitally stored in a cloud location separate from Google Workspace and Google Drive.
+These can be kept in a wallet, a locked drawer, or a safe.

 Google Backup Codes